Farrah Fawcett: Relationships

 Fawcett began dating Lee Majors in the late 1960s.
 She was married to Majors from 1973 to 1982, although the couple separated in 1979.
 They had no children.
 Throughout her marriage (and despite the separation) she used the name Farrah Fawcett-Majors in her screen credits.

 In 1979, Fawcett became romantically involved with actor Ryan O'Neal, and they had a son named Redmond James Fawcett O'Neal, who was born in 1985.
 In 1994, Fawcett told TV Guide that their relationship had some troubles.
 "Sometimes Ryan breaks my heart, but he's also responsible for giving me confidence in myself," she said.
 After their split, O'Neal's daughter Tatum O'Neal alleged that he physically abused Fawcett.
 "He had a terrible temper and was very violent.
 He beat her up", she said.
 Fawcett and O'Neal rekindled their relationship in 2001.
 On June 22, 2009, The Los Angeles Times and Reuters reported that Ryan O'Neal had said that Fawcett had agreed to marry him as soon as she felt strong enough.

 From 1997 to 1998, Fawcett was in a relationship with Canadian filmmaker James Orr, who was the writer and producer of Man of the House, the Disney feature film in which she co-starred with Chevy Chase and Jonathan Taylor Thomas.
 The relationship ended when Orr was arrested, charged, and later convicted of beating Fawcett during a 1998 fight.

 Fawcett dated Longhorn football star Greg Lott while they were undergrads at the University of Texas.
-Lott said they rekindled their romance in 1998 and had a "a loving, consensual, one-on-one relationship" until she died in 2009.
+Lott said they rekindled their romance in 1998 and had "a loving, consensual, one-on-one relationship" until she died in 2009.
 He claimed Ryan O'Neal kept him from seeing Fawcett in her final days.
 "He kept me from seeing the love of my life before she died", he told ABC News.
 In Fawcett's living trust she left nothing to O'Neal, but she left $100,000 to Lott.
 Lott insisted Fawcett's relationship with O'Neal was just for show.
 "Everything she did with Ryan, including all of those so-called reality shows they made together, was just Hollywood fantasy, something she had to do to keep up her image", he said.